Convair B-36 Peacemaker: Strategic reconnaissance

-The first RB-36D (44-92088) made its initial flight on 18 December 1949, only six months after the first B-36D had flown.
-It initially flew without the turbojets.
-The 28th Strategic Reconnaissance Wing based at Rapid City AFB (later renamed Ellsworth AFB), South Dakota, received its first RB-36D on 3 June 1950.
-Due to severe material shortages, the new RB-36Ds did not become operationally ready until June 1951.
+The first RB-36D (44-92088) made its initial flight on 18 December 1949, six months after the B-36D, but initially flew without turbojets.
+The 28th Strategic Reconnaissance Wing based at Rapid City AFB (later renamed Ellsworth AFB), South Dakota, received its first RB-36D on 3 June 1950 but due to severe material shortages, they were not operational until June 1951.
 The 24th and last RB-36D was delivered in May 1951.
-A total of 24 RB-36Ds was built.
-Some RB-36Ds were later modified to the featherweight configuration, in which all but the tail guns were removed.
-The crew was reduced from 22 to 19.
+Some RB-36Ds were later modified to the featherweight configuration, in which all but the tail guns were removed and the crew reduced from 22 to 19.
 These aircraft were redesignated as RB-36D-III.
 Modifications were carried out by Convair from February to November 1954.

-With a range of 9300 mi, RB-36Ds began probing the boundaries of the Soviet Arctic in 1951.
-Although on-board equipment indicated detection by Soviet radar, interceptions at the B-36's service ceiling would have remained difficult.
+With a range of 9300 mi, RB-36Ds began probing the Arctic boundaries of the Soviet Union in 1951.
+Although on-board equipment indicated detection by Soviet radar, interceptions at the B-36's service ceiling remained difficult.
 RB-36 aircraft operating from RAF Sculthorpe in England made a number of overflights of Soviet Arctic bases, particularly the new nuclear weapons test complex at Novaya Zemlya.
 RB-36s performed a number of rarely acknowledged reconnaissance missions and are believed to have frequently penetrated Chinese (and Soviet) airspace under the direction of General Curtis LeMay.

-In early 1950, Convair began converting B-36As to a reconnaissance configuration; included in the conversions was the sole YB-36 (42-13571).
-These converted examples were all redesignated RB-36E.
-The six R-4360-25 engines were replaced by six R-4360-41s.
-They were also equipped with the four J-47 jet engines that were fitted to the RB-36D.
-Its normal crew was 22, which included five gunners to man the 16 M-24A-1 20-mm cannon.
+In early 1950, Convair began converting B-36As for reconnaissance, including the sole YB-36, which were all redesignated RB-36E.
+The R-4360-25 engines were replaced by R-4360-41s and were fitted with four J-47 jet engines as on the RB-36D.
+Its normal crew was 22, which included five gunners.
 The last conversion was completed in July 1951.
-Later, the USAF also bought 73 long-range reconnaissance versions of the B-36H under the designation RB-36H; 23 were accepted during the first six months of 1952, and the last were delivered by September 1953.
+The USAF later bought 73 long-range reconnaissance versions of the B-36H under the designation RB-36H.
+Of these, 23 were accepted during the first six months of 1952, and the last were delivered by September 1953.
 More than a third of all B-36s were reconnaissance models.